minoverse/BLE-zephyr-hearable-system/docs/bug_story_pm_measurement_failure.md

    - Real products measure current, not PM counts
    - PPK2 measurement is the ground truth

 **Bottom line:** Optimization succeeded.
-PM count was a measurement method that didn't work, so I validated with a better one."
+PM count was a measurement method that didn't work, so I validated with a better one.

 ---